jetbrains-academy/flask-app-course/Deploy API on Docker/Docker Intro/task.md

 Read more about Docker in [Docker docs](https://docs.docker.com/).

 ### Docker support in JetBrains IDEs
-JetBrains IDEs allow you to manage docker containers using a graphical interface.
-Only a few simple steps are required to set it up.
+JetBrains IDEs allow you to manage Docker containers using a graphical interface.
+Only a few simple steps are required to set this up.

 ### 1. Install and run Docker
-For more information, see the [Docker documentation](https://docs.docker.com/engine/install/) for your operating system.
+For more information, see the [Docker documentation](https://docs.docker.com/engine/install/) specific to your operating system.

 ### 2. Configure the Docker daemon connection settings

-1. Open the IDE settings (you can use shortcut &shortcut:ShowSettings;) and select **Build, Execution, Deployment | Docker**.
+1. Open the IDE settings (you can use the shortcut &shortcut:ShowSettings;) and select **Build, Execution, Deployment | Docker**.
 2. Click ![](images/add.svg) to add a Docker configuration and specify how to connect to the Docker daemon.
     The connection settings depend on your Docker version and operating system.
 For more information, see [Docker configuration](https://www.jetbrains.com/help/pycharm/settings-docker.html).
     The **Connection successful** message should appear at the bottom of the dialog.